inodb/2014-5-metagenomics-workshop/mako/templates/binning/concoct.rst

 ==========================================================
-CONCOCT - Clustering cONtigs with Coverage and ComposiTion
+CONCOCT - Clustering cONtigs with COverage and ComposiTion
 ==========================================================
 In this excercise you will learn how to use a new software for automatic and unsupervised binning of metagenomic contigs, called CONCOCT.
 CONCOCT uses a statistical model called a Gaussian Mixture Model to cluster sequences based on their tetranucleotide frequencies and their average coverage over multiple samples.